AnnoyedDev/CotoCut/README.md

 French

+#**Git clone or download the release because github convert line return, if you download as zip it does not convert back to windows line return --"**

 # How to Use

 Put your mpls and m2ts in the same directory.

 mpls and m2ts but have the same name (i.e: 000.m2ts 000.mpls)